The Burr Catalog

 SSP 83 HU

 SSP 83mm HU.
 The ‘Original’ 83mm SSP burr.
 Before the DF83 came out this size didn’t get much attention from HanSung.
-Compared to 64HU, 83 HU shifts more towards flavor saparation, while still retaining the body.
-Please add more info here, since I know jack sh*t about it.
+Compared to 64HU, 83 HU shifts more towards flavor saparation and lies closer to 98HU, while still retaining the body.
+However since 83mm has been more upcoming, not many comparasisons are available.
+Solid choice, however.

 SSP 83 MP